Mercedes Sprinter van conversion review – Insights for buyers ready to try Van Life

 3. Instant shelter for day trips – Camper vans are not just for the boys!
 I’ve used it with my girlfriends to camp overnight before an event or race, or for local, beach/wine country outings with visiting friends.
 If we have one glass too many?
 We have a place to take a nap and sleep it off before driving home.

-4. A potential source of income – Once we have broken in our rig, we are considering renting it out through a site like Outdoorsy or GoCamperVans.
-This way, we can earn back some of the money we put into it, and have the pleasure of helping other people get out there trying out camper-van life.
+4. A potential source of income – Now that we‘ve broken in our rig, we are renting it out through Outdoorsy This way, we can earn back some of the money we put into it, and have the pleasure of helping other people get out there trying out camper-van life.

 Ready to purchase and convert your own van?